 Get Rolling!
-3 Spots to Bike this Spring
+3 Spots to Bike this Spring + Summer

 Bay Meadows and the surrounding San Mateo area is bike friendly and offers miles upon miles of scenic bike trails from cruiser paths and family-friendly destinations to more extreme mountain terrain.
 And just in time for the outdoor season, the City of San Mateo just made biking a little easier with five, free-to-use bicycle repair stations at key locations in town – a pilot project as part of the current Bicycle Master Plan update.

 Find the stations at San Mateo City Hall, 330 W. 20th Ave.; San Mateo Caltrain Station, 385 1st Ave., San Mateo Main Library, 55 W. 3rd Ave.; Paddock Park, 2900 Baze Road; and Ryder Court Park, 1625 J. Hart Clinton Drive.
 Each station includes tools to perform basic bike repairs and maintenance, such as a flat tire or adjusting brakes.
 Click on each station’s QR Code for full instructions.

 There are so many ways to enjoy San Mateo County on two wheels and experience the beautiful outdoors of the greater Peninsula with breathtaking views, wildlife and the cool ocean breeze.
 Here are a few of our top picks to help you get rolling!